amrvac/amrvac/doc/yt_usage.md

     cd yt
     git checkout master
     pip install -e .

-## Latest news and updates for the AMRVAC frontend {#latest_news}
-- **2019-12-05**: Datasets can now be consistently renormalised to physical units using the `mod_usr.t` AMRVAC normalisations.
-- **2019-12-19**: Default derived field list is extended with kinetic energy density, sound speed, mach number and thermal pressure.
-- **2020-01-21**: Dust fields are now detected by the frontend; density, momentum and velocity fields are set up together with total dust density and dust to gas ratio.
-- **2020-06-23**: yt-4 was merged into master (don't forget to update!).

 ## Features currently in development/planned {#features_todo}
 - Support for staggered grids (_planned_)